Can You Fit a Deer in a Car? (No Truck, No Problem, Here’s How)

 I recommend the ratchet kind with smaller hooks or basic lashing straps that cinch down because they are usually longer and they give you a loose end to easily feed through little gaps.
 This is probably necessary to find an attachment point on a car that doesn’t have big D-rings or eye hooks built in everywhere.

-Rsz strap to car 1
+rsz strap to car 1

 I recommend basic lashing tie-down straps with ends like these.